WeilabMSU/PMH_Bio/README.md

 | PDBbind-v2013 [result](./Results)      |2764 |195  | 0.787 |2.036|
 | PDBbind-v2016 [result](./Results)      |3767 |290  | 0.834 |1.755|

 - Note, twenty gradient boosting regressor tree (GBRT) models were built for each dataset with distinct random seeds such that initialization-related errors can be addressed.
-The PMH-based features were paired with GBRT, respectively.
+The PMH-based features were paired with GBRT.
 The predictions can be found in the [results](./Results) folder.
 The transformer-based sequence features were also generated and paired with GBRT to build machine learning models.
 All the predictions can be found in the [results](./Results) folder.
 ---

 ## Generation of PMH-based features for protein-ligand complex